EndPointCorp/end-point-blog/2012/04/27/streaming-live-with-red5-media-server.html.md

 <a href="/blog/2012/04/27/streaming-live-with-red5-media-server/image-3-big.jpeg" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" height="400" src="/blog/2012/04/27/streaming-live-with-red5-media-server/image-3.jpeg" width="332"/></a>

-Let's double-click on the Embedded Video 1, open Window -> Properties panel and modify the size of the video to occupy the full documents area.
+Let’s double-click on the Embedded Video 1, open Window -> Properties panel and modify the size of the video to occupy the full documents area.
 Alternatively, we may change the document size to fit the video: right-click on the grey area, pick Document settings from the context menu and adjust dimensions.
 Either way, now we should drag the video rectangle to fit the document.
 We will save the document and repeat the same sequence of actions for simpleSubscriber.fla, because they are really no different.

 Step 2.

-Let's now open the "red5" directory that we checked out in FlashBuilder.
+Let’s now open the “red5” directory that we checked out in FlashBuilder.

 <a href="/blog/2012/04/27/streaming-live-with-red5-media-server/image-4-big.jpeg" imageanchor="1" style="clear: left; float: left; margin-bottom: 1em; margin-right: 1em;"><img border="0" height="424" src="/blog/2012/04/27/streaming-live-with-red5-media-server/image-4.jpeg" width="640"/></a>

-We immediately find the main class for simpleBroadcaster.fla org.red5.samples.livestream.broadcaster.Main in "classes" directory.
+We immediately find the main class for simpleBroadcaster.fla org.red5.samples.livestream.broadcaster.Main in “classes” directory.

-The key function here is "configUI".
+The key function here is “configUI”.

 ```java
 private function configUI():Void